clcriswell/DR-RD/docs/PROMPT_STANDARDS.md

 }
 ```
 Future agents should reference `io_schema_ref` and use `PromptFactory` instead of hardcoded prompts.

+## Few Shot Examples
+Templates may supply an `example_policy` and `examples_ref` to enable automatic few-shot selection.
+When `EXAMPLES_ENABLED` is true the `PromptFactory` injects provider-formatted examples under `few_shots` and reports the number of examples and estimated tokens.
+Examples contain JSON I/O pairs only and omit chain-of-thought reasoning.

 ## Provider Hints
 Templates may supply `provider_hints` to steer provider specific behaviour: